 Prior to excavation/penetration, the estimated location of utility installations (e.g., sewer, telephone, water, fuel, electric lines) underground and in walls, floors, etc. shall be determined by the Company and protected from damage or displacement.
-Before excavation/penetration, the Company will provide the Seller with an excavation/penetration permit.
+Before excavation/penetration, the Seller shall work with the Company's representative to designate the area of excavation with white paint, white stakes, or white flags.
+The Company will provide the utility locates and the Seller with an excavation/penetration permit.
 The permit shall be posted at the work site.

-For penetrating activities (including installation of fasteners less than 2 inches) where the subsurface elements are unknown, the following requirements will be performed:
+For penetrating activities (including installation of fasteners less than two inches) where the subsurface elements are unknown, one of the following requirements must be performed: